stefanprodan/openfaas-gke/README.md

 textPayload: "alerts"
 ```

 Weave Cloud extends Prometheus by providing a distributed, multi-tenant, horizontally scalable version of Prometheus.
 It hosts the scraped Prometheus metrics for you, so that you don’t have to worry about storage or backups.

-You can monitor your OpenFaaS setup by writing PromQL queries in the Weave Cloud Monitor GUI:
+Monitor your OpenFaaS setup by writing PromQL queries in the Weave Cloud Monitor GUI:

 ![cortex](https://github.com/stefanprodan/swarm-gcp/blob/master/screens/openfaas-metrics.png)

 ### Create functions

-With OpenFaaS CLI you can chose between using a programming language template where you only need to provide a
+With the OpenFaaS CLI you can chose between using a programming language template where you only need to provide a
-handler file, or a Docker that you can build yourself.
+handler file, or a Docker template that you can build yourself.
 There are many supported languages like
 Go, JS (node), Python, C# and Ruby.

-Lets create a function with Go that will fetch the SSL/TLS certificate info for a given URL.
+Let's create a function with Go that fetches the SSL/TLS certificate info for a given URL.

 First create a directory for your functions under `GOPATH`: